Image Credit: iStock Image

 Autoimmune Conditions

 Lupus, particularly subacute cutaneous lupus and discoid lupus, can produce distinctive circular lesions.
 Subacute cutaneous lupus causes papulosquamous lesions (red, scaly patches) and annular lesions (flat pink circles with a red exterior).
 Discoid lupus results in thick, raised, scaly patches that are often pink and may flake or form a crust.
 Psoriasis, another autoimmune condition, can cause itchy, red, sometimes circular patches on the skin, commonly appearing on the hands, feet, knees, elbows, scalp, and back.
+Maintaining skin health is essential for managing these conditions, and incorporating a gentle scalp scrub can help keep the scalp clean and reduce irritation in affected areas.

 Other Tick-Borne Illnesses